SAP-samples/build-code-connect-2024/Customer_Loyalty_Program/6_Add_UI_to_Application.md

 ![](./Images/6_Screenshot_8.png)

-The customer information is displayed. **TODO: Retake screenshot once Sample Data is stable**
+The customer information is displayed.

 ![](./Images/6_Screenshot_9.png)

-9. From the dropdown list at the top of the page, select **Home** to go back and preview the other applications. **TODO: Retake screenshot once Sample Data is stable**
+1. From the dropdown list at the top of the page, select **Home** to go back and preview the other applications.

 ![](./Images/6_Screenshot_10.png)